fbpx

 Role

-The voluntary role is to help deliver our learning programme at the museum.
+Help to deliver our exciting and engaging food-focused learning programme at the museum.
 Being part of the Learning Team is a varied role.
 Depending on your preferences, you will gain experience using the wood-fired oven, assist with a diverse range of public workshops and assist with our schools learning programme.
+The aim of Food Learning at the museum is to encourage people to nurture their curiosity regarding food production, preparation, and consumption.

 What’s in it for you?